cu-mkp/GR8975/metadata.md

 Values of fields may contain multiple values.
 In the case above, the "recipient" field may contain multiple email addresses.
 To distinguish the distinct values, each is separated by a semi-colon.
 Other characters could have been used.
 Different applications using the tabular data will have different preferences for separating the values in so called "multi-valued fields".
 Semi-colons are a good bet because semicolons are a fairly uncommon character and unlikely to appear in the value itself (which would confuse a computer processing the table) and humans are used to seeing lists in which items are separated by semi-colons.

+The "date" field demonstrates another important feature of data values.
+Dates here are formatted in a very formal way, in the form of YYYY-MM-DD[space]HH:SS.
+This is an example of a controlled value.
+Structured consistently in this way, certain applications, like teh spreadsheet program Excel, can understand these data values as dates per se.
+Doing so, it could easily reformat the date to other representations (e.g,.
+MM-DD-YY) or even perform date arithmetic such as finding all the records with dates with 10 days of a given date.

 Footnotes
 =========